 We'd love it if you shared the recipe with your friends on social media!

 - 1 teaspoon fennel seeds

 - 1 teaspoon kosher salt

-- 1 lb chicken thighs with skin and bones (you can use breasts, legs and wings too)
+- 1 lb chicken thighs bone-in skin-on, you can use breasts, legs and wings too

 - In a small bowl combine first 8 ingredients.